blueSparrow2000/LDPC/README.md

 Performs fast Elementary Column Operation
 - gauss_elim.py
 Original code for fast gaussian elimination on GF2 (binary matrix)
 - extracter.py
 Extracts parity check vector from ECO matrix
 - verifier.py
 Format H matrix into diagonal format and verify if it is same as the original one
 - sparsifier.py
 Sparsify a binary matrix
 - prettyprinter.py
 Prints 2D array in a readable format
+- fullcode.py
+One file that contains everything, used in translation to C code

 ## version history
 2025.06.24 Basic LDPC simulation without noise
 2026.07.03 Add small noise and sort dual vectors by reliability (if more dual vectors are found than n-k, we crop it)

 TODO
 Add gaussian noise and test
 Read the real codeword data and try to recover H matrix